frida/frida-website/_docs/javascript-api.md

 -   `putLdrRegU64(reg, val)`: put an LDR instruction

+-   `putLdrRegRef(reg)`: put an LDR instruction with a dangling data reference, returning an opaque ref value that should be passed to `putLdrRegValue()` at the desired location

+-   `putLdrRegValue(ref, value)`: put the value and update the LDR instruction from a previous `putLdrRegRef()`

 -   `putLdrRegRegOffset(dstReg, srcReg, srcOffset)`: put an LDR instruction

 -   `putAdrpRegAddress(reg, address)`: put an ADRP instruction